Caroline Moore, Solicitor/Managing Director

 I am happy to see clients at our offices, but I do like to see clients in the comfort of their own home.
 A lot of clients are poorly and would find it difficult to travel to our office anyway.
 My clients are people, not a file number.

-In her spare time, Caroline enjoys spending time with her kids, but also springboard and platform diving.
-The diving is a psychological, as well as physical challenge, away from the challenges of litigation, but she is no Tom Daley!
+In my spare time, I enjoy spending time with my kids, but also springboard and platform diving.
+I reached competition level in October 2015.
+The diving is a psychological, as well as physical challenge, away from the challenges of litigation, but I am no Tom Daley!
+I am hoping to get back to the boards but I am hampered at the moment with a long recovery from ankle arthroscopy with microfracture!

 << Our People